 Whitworth Hall was built in 1939 as a dormitory for 44 women students.
 Since 1980, the building has been the location of many of the College's administrative offices.
 Offices now located in Whitworth and Sanders Hall include, among others, Financial Aid, Alumni Relations, Communications and Marketing, Admissions, the President's Office, and International Admissions.

 In addition to serving the College and assisting students with their needs, the administrative offices of the College also employ Millsaps students for internship positions, offering students a convenient place to obtain on-the-job experience.

 The Maurice H. Hall Activities Center, a gym and fitness center available for campus-wide use, was constructed in 2000.
-At 63,330 square feet, the building contains a fitness center with a basketball PAC interior court, a cardio theater and aerobics room, a full array of fitness and weight training equipment, an outdoor pool and three racquetball/handball courts.
+At 63,330 square feet, the building contains a fitness center with a basketball PAC interior court, a cardio theater and aerobics room, a full array of fitness and weight training equipment, and three racquetball/handball courts.